Ajay-Chopra/EPL-Trasnfer-Market/README.md

 <img src="https://github.com/Ajay-Chopra/EPL-Trasnfer-Market/blob/master/Images/player.rankings.summary.png" width="500">

 From the summary, we can see that it is in fact the rank of a team's median player that most greatly affects its final league position.
 Based on this analysis, football is neither a weak-link nor a strong-link sport.
-This supports analysis conducted by Kuper and Szymanski arguing that it is the srength of a team's third best player that has the greatest impact on team performance but contradicts the analysis done by David Sally.
+This supports analysis conducted by [Kuper & Szymanski](https://epdf.tips/soccernomics-why-england-loses-why-germany-and-brazil-win-and-why-the-us-japan-a.html) arguing that it is the srength of a team's third best player that has the greatest impact on team performance but contradicts the analysis done by David Sally.

 ## Conclusions ##